shevek/gradle-stdproject-plugin/README.md

 Or for a single-module project:
 ```
 apply plugin: 'org.anarres.stdproject'
+stdproject {
+	// ...
+}
 apply plugin: 'org.anarres.stdmodule'
 stdmodule {
 	// ...
 }
 ```

-For a multi-module project with a gradle plugin:
+For a subproject with a gradle plugin, also apply:
 ```
-apply plugin: 'org.anarres.stdproject'
-subprojects {
-	apply plugin: 'org.anarres.stdmodule'
-	stdmodule {
-		// ...
-	}
-}
 project(':myproject-gradle') {
 	apply plugin: 'org.anarres.stdplugin'
 	stdplugin {